 Lindsay Matthews, Vice President, Public Affairs and Driver Licensing, ICBC

-Doug Pasco, Manager, OHS Consultation and Education Services, Agriculture, Road Safety, Young & New Workers, Prevention Division, WorkSafeBC
+Doug Pasco, Manager, OHS Consultation and Education Services, Agriculture, Road Safety, Small Business, Prevention Division, WorkSafeBC

 Dr. Ian Pike, Professor, Pediatrics and Director, BC Injury Research and Prevention Unit